A Survey on Semantic Communications in Internet of Vehicles: Key Technologies of Semantic Communication in IoV

-\cite{10506539} introduced a generative AI framework integrated with multi-modal semantic awareness, enabling efficient data transmission and reconstruction.
-This framework extracts semantic text information and image skeletons from real-time road images, combines them into small data packets for transmission via V2V communication, and uses generative AI models at the receiver to reconstruct realistic road condition images.
-This approach provides richer information support for data transmission and processing in IoV, enhancing the system's intelligence.
+Ref.~\cite{10506539} proposed a multimodal semantic-aware framework based on generative AI.
+It achieves efficient data transmission and reconstruction by extracting semantic text information and image skeletons.
+The framework first extracts semantic text information and image skeletons from real-time road images and then combines them into small data packets for V2V communication.
+The receiving end uses a generative AI model to generate road condition images that match reality and reconstructs them for display to intelligent assistants.
+This significantly reduces data volume and effectively reduces transmission delay.
+However, although the framework emphasizes data privacy protection, it does not provide detailed explanations on how to ensure data security in practical deployment.
+Therefore, while the framework excels in improving semantic similarity and transmission efficiency, it still needs further optimization in terms of computational overhead and privacy security.

-\cite{lu2024generative} proposed a Generative AI-Enhanced Multi-Modal Semantic Communication (G-MSC) framework, which reduces data redundancy through multi-modal alignment and fusion and performs denoising and semantic inference on noisy data at the receiver to improve data quality and accuracy.
-In the G-MSC framework, generative AI enhances the capabilities of the semantic encoder to enable the better processing of multi-modal data and extraction of useful semantic information.
-Additionally, optimizations in channel transmission and semantic decoding improve communication reliability and stability.
-These advancements allow the G-MSC framework to deliver more efficient and accurate semantic communication services for various IoV applications.
+Ref.~\cite{lu2024generative} proposed a Generative AI-Enhanced Multimodal Semantic Communication (G-MSC) framework enhanced by generative AI.
+It reduces data redundancy through multimodal alignment and fusion and performs denoising and semantic inference on noisy data at the receiver.
+In the G-MSC framework, generative AI technology enhances the capabilities of the semantic encoder, enabling it to better handle multimodal data.
+The optimization of channel transmission and the semantic decoder also improves the reliability and stability of communication.
+Experimental results show that diffusion models significantly improve image clarity and IoU.
+Particularly under low-SNR conditions, it effectively mitigates the impact of channel noise on performance.
+The framework's strengths lie in its efficient processing of multimodal data and adaptability to dynamic environments.
+However, its limitation is the high demand for computational resources, which may restrict its real-time deployment in resource-constrained VANET environments.
+Future research directions include hybrid digital--analog transmission, multivehicle semantic information scheduling, and cross-task coordination, which are expected to further optimize the performance and application scope of the G-MSC framework.

-\cite{raha2023generative} presented a generative AI-driven semantic communication framework for next-generation wireless networks (e.g., 6G).
-This framework employs a lightweight Mobile Segment Anything Model (MSAM) to extract key semantic information, such as dynamic objects (e.g., vehicles and pedestrians), from images and uses GANs to reconstruct and denoise images at the receiver, achieving high-quality image reconstruction under varying SNR conditions.
-Furthermore, periodic background updates further reduce data transmission volume.